rotundasoftware/parcelify/README.md

 ### p.on( 'assetUpdated', function( eventType, asset ){} );
 Called when a style asset is updated in watch mode. `eventType` is `'added'`, `'changed'`, or `'deleted'`, and `asset` is an asset object as defined in `lib/asset.js`.

-## What about client side templates?
+## Client side templates and other assets

-Parcelify can compile template bundles using the `-t` option on the command line and the `template` key in package.json.
+Parcelify actually supports concatenation / enumeration of arbitrary asset types.
+Just add a bundle for that asset type in the `bundles` option and use the same key to enumerate assets of that type in your `package.json`.

+A tempting use case for this feature is client side templates - just include a `template` key in package.json and a corresponding entry in the `bundles` option, and you have a bundle of client side templates.
 However, if you plan to share your packages we recommend against this practice as it makes your packages difficult to consume.
 Instead we recommend using a browserify transform like [node-hbsfy](https://github.com/epeli/node-hbsfy) or [nunjucksify](https://github.com/rotundasoftware/nunjucksify) to precompile templates and `require` them explicitly from your JavaScript files.

-## Advanced usage and other assets like images

-Parcelify actually supports concatenation of arbitrary asset types.
-Just add a bundle for that asset type in the `bundles` key in parcelify options and use the same key to enumerate assets of that type in your `package.json`.
 For the case of assets like images, that do not need to be concatenated, you can specify a `null` path for the bundle.
 Parcelify will collect all assets of that type but not concatenate them.
 You can then process the individual assets further using the event callbacks.

 ## Contributors